marcotoronto/rdm-test/content/05_Deposit_to_Dataverse.md

 <b>Max file size: 3Gb</b>.
 If your files are too large, try putting them into a Zip file(s), or contact research.data@ubc.ca for help.

-By default, the software will unzip your directory.
+By default, the software will unzip your directory upon upload.
 If you want to preserve directory structure, you can double-zip that directory before uploading
 {: .note }

 <b>Describe the files</b>: Title, Description, Tags.
 Remember that people can’t use your data if they don’t know what it is!